Dave Marsh: Career

+Marsh has championed the work of many rock and roll artists of the Fifties and early Sixties, including doo-wop and soul artists and girl groups, in his books and Rolling Stone contributions.
+Marsh also published four books about Bruce Springsteen, including the bestsellers Born to Run and Glory Days.

 Marsh has edited and contributed to Rock and Roll Confidential, a newsletter about rock music and social issues.
 The newsletter has since been renamed Rock and Rap Confidential.
 Marsh contributed to the 1994 book Mid-Life Confidential, a book about and by the Rock Bottom Remainders, a rock band composed of American authors.
 He has also worked for Newsday and The Real Paper.

 Marsh's book 360 Sound: The Columbia Records Story — Legends and Legacy, was released in October 2012, as a companion to Sean Wilentz's book 360 Sound: The Columbia Records Story.
 In the same format as Heart of Rock and Soul, this book covers the 264 greatest songs from Columbia Records beginning with the 1890 performance of John Philip Sousa's "Washington Post March" and working its way chronologically up to Adele's "Rolling in the Deep" (2011).
 To promote the music of Columbia Records, Legends and Legacy is available as a free eBook on iTunes."

-Derision of musicians
+Criticism of musicians

 Marsh has been characterised as a "grumpy rock and roll journalist" due to his acerbic comments on popular musicians whom he dislikes.
-In 1976, he wrote that Led Zeppelin had an "insurmountable flaw" in drummer John Bonham (who has topped multiple all-time greatest drummers lists), whom he saw as "something like clinically incompetent" and responsible for marring every Zeppelin album to date.
+In 1976, he wrote that Led Zeppelin had an "insurmountable flaw" in drummer John Bonham, whom he saw as "something like clinically incompetent" and responsible for marring every Zeppelin album to date.

+In 1977, Marsh described Queen frontman Freddie Mercury – who is regarded as one of the best rock singers of all time – as possessing a "passable pop voice".
 Marsh wrote in 1978: "Queen isn't here just to entertain.
 This group has come to make it clear exactly who is superior and who is inferior.
 Its anthem, 'We Will Rock You', is a marching order: you will not rock us, we will rock you.
 Indeed, Queen may be the first truly fascist rock band...[I] wonder why anyone would indulge these creeps and their polluting ideas."
-Marsh had previously described Queen frontman Freddie Mercury – who is regarded as one of the best rock singers of all time – as possessing a "passable pop voice".

 Marsh described Bob Seger's 1980 album Against the Wind as "absolutely cowardly".
 He was much more supportive of Seger's earlier work.

 In the 1983 Rolling Stone Record Guide, Marsh called Journey "a dead end for San Francisco area rock", and their music "calculated".
 He awarded every single Journey album released up to that point – seven studio albums, a compilation album and a live album – the minimum possible score of 1/5 stars.
 When asked about Marsh's unrelenting derision of Journey on a 1986 television program during which other critics had defended the band, lead singer Steve Perry called Marsh "an unusual little man who all too often thinks that his subjective opinions translate to inarguable fact".